Table of Contents

 If the transfers take longer than the days stated above, you should contact your ISA provider.
 If the issue persists, you can take it up with the Financial Ombudsman Service.

-People may choose to transfer a cash ISA into a stocks and shares ISAs and vice versa.
-The ISA transfer process should be seamless, depending on the ISA provider.
+People may choose to transfer a cash ISA into a stocks and shares ISA and vice versa.
+Follow the ISA transfer rules, and the process should be seamless, depending on the ISA provider.
 For junior ISA, transfers can only be made between cash junior ISA and stocks and shares junior ISA.
-The junior ISA transfer rules ensure that you can not transfer to other types of ISAs.
+The junior ISA transfer rules ensure that you cannot transfer to other types of ISAs until the 18th birthday of the account holder.

 Transferring to a lifetime ISA (LISA) account is straightforward.
 However, transferring from a lifetime ISA to other types of ISAs is quite complicated as there are specific ISA transfer rules regarding lifetime ISAs.
 You can transfer the previous tax year’s contributions from a different kind of ISA into a Lifetime ISA, but the amount transferred will count towards the £4,000 annual ISA allowance for LISA.
 Please note that the transfer amount doesn’t affect the overall annual ISA allowance for the tax year.
 Check with your new ISA provider if they offer LISA accounts.

 An ISA transfer can occur within the same provider or with a new provider.
 You can combine ISA accounts from previous tax years.
-For instance, you can transfer any amount from older ISAs into innovative finance ISA without affecting the current tax year allowance.
+For instance, the ISA transfer rules indicate that you can transfer any amount from older ISAs into an innovative finance ISA without affecting the current tax year allowance.
 It’s a costly mistake to close old ISA accounts as cash and investments in an ISA will lose the tax benefits.

 Check the ISA transfer rules of your new ISA provider.
 Also, ensure they offer the various types of ISA accounts and accept ISA transfers.